UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_03/EXERCISES.md

 ## Exercise 3.12

-Write a Python program to draw a Poisson distribution Show, by using the third and fourth central momenta calculations available in the `scipy.stat` library, that the momenta of a Poisson distribution asymptotically tend to the ones of a Gaussian
+Write a Python program to draw a Poisson distribution.
+Show, by using the third and fourth central momenta calculations available in the `scipy.stat` library, that the momenta of a Poisson distribution asymptotically tend to the ones of a Gaussian.

 ## Exercise 3.13